Isle of Wight: Stone Age

-Bronze and Iron Age
+Bronze Age and Iron Age

+From c.
+4,400 ago Britain experienced a new wave of migrations from continental Europe, linked to the Bell Beaker Culture.
+Bell beaker migrants are typically thought to have introduced metal-working to Britain marking the beginning of the Bronze Age.
+Evidence of early Bronze Age occupation on the Isle of Wight include distinctive bell beaker pots, flint tools, occupation sites and finds of bronze weapons and tools, occurring either individually or in hoard deposits such as the famous Arreton hoard.
+Highly visible evidence of early Bronze Age activity on the Isle of Wight comes in the form of the barrow monuments present across the island's chalk downland.
+It is likely these barrows were high-status burial sites, and often occur in 'cemeteries' a notable example being Five Barrows near Brook.

 Bronze Age Britain had large tin reserves in Cornwall and Devon areas, which was necessary to smelt bronze.
 At that time, the sea level was much lower, and carts of tin were brought across the Solent at low tide for export, possibly on the Ferriby Boats.
 Anthony Snodgrass suggests that a shortage of tin, as a part of the Bronze Age Collapse and trade disruptions in the Mediterranean around 1300 BC, forced metalworkers to seek an alternative to bronze.

 From the 7th century BC, during the Late Iron Age, the Isle of Wight, like the rest of Great Britain, was occupied by the Celtic Britons, in the form of the Durotriges tribe, as attested by finds of their coins, for example, the South Wight Hoard, and the Shalfleet Hoard.
 The island was known as Ynys Weith in Brittonic Celtic.
 Southeastern Britain experienced significant immigration, which is reflected in the current residents' genetic makeup.
 As the Iron Age began, tin value likely dropped sharply, greatly changing the Isle of Wight's economy.
 Trade, however, continued, as evidenced by the local abundance of European Iron Age coins.